FIDIC – the potential pitfalls moving from onshore to offshore

-- the “detailed time programme” required by Clause 8.3 of the standard FIDIC Conditions of Contract can be adjusted take into account realistic weather conditions so that weather constraints can be directly reflected in the planned durations of various activities;
+- the "initial" and "revised" programmes required by Clause 8.3 of the standard FIDIC Conditions of Contract can be adjusted take into account realistic weather conditions so that weather constraints can be directly reflected in the planned durations of various activities;

 - bespoke provisions can be included that provide relief where re-sequencing of activities is required as a result of poor or unpredictable weather.